• 2025 Pictures of the Year

 It began on August 5, 2008, when I held a black puppy who looked at me as if we had always known each other.
 It ended on September 25, 2025, when I held his nearly white face for his last breath.

 I learned then that grief doesn’t mean the story is over.
-It means it mattered.
+It just means it mattered.

-“Bodhi was my compass.
-Quietly, almost invisibly, he nudged me into becoming a kinder man.”
+Bodhi was my compass, quietly guiding me into becoming a kinder man.

 EVENTS / SIGNINGS

-Upcoming readings and signings
+First readings and signings will be announced soon…

 Subscribe